My zero waste skincare routine keeps my skin clean, clear and happy, all while package-free! Here’s what has been working for me.

 How I Keep My Skin Clean & Clear

-First, a little backstory: I have been blessed with relatively blemish-free, combination skin.
-I rarely face acne spots (though a few uglies tend to rear their head during “shark week”) and I don’t deal with a lot of oil.
+First, a little backstory.
+I have been blessed with relatively blemish-free, combination skin.
+I rarely deal with acne (though a few uglies tend to rear their head during “shark week”) and I don’t deal with a lot of oil.

 However, I am constantly fighting dry patches and redness.
 Maybe these things come with naturally sensitive skin, or maybe I should be blaming the windy weather of Wyoming.
 Regardless, those two issues keep me busy.

 In the past, I’ve had some success with cream cleansers and antioxidant-rich serums, plus regular use of an exfoliating scrub.
 Here’s how I’ve replaced those conventional skincare products with zero waste alternatives.

 I have never found a better makeup remover than pure coconut oil.
 Hands down.
 It effortlessly takes off all my daily makeup, including the most stubborn of all: waterproof mascara.

 Right now I’m using Dr. Bronner’s Organic Virgin Coconut Oil and I adore it.
 Bonus: this product is Certified Fair Trade!
 You can buy it in recyclable glass and metal here.

 Coconut oil also has “lipophilic” properties, meaning that it will get up close and personal with all the crap on your face and dissolve it.
 Oil dissolves oil.
 Technically any oil will do this, but I recommend sticking with plant-based oils (vs. a petroleum-derived mineral oil, for example).

 To use it as a makeup remover, simply swipe a washable cotton pad or piece of cloth in the oil and brush over your face in small circles as usual.
 It feels amazing.

 Switching to a raw honey face wash is easily one of the simplest zero waste swaps I’ve made thus far.
 Sound strange?
 It’s not, I promise!